 Besides providing input on recipes and presentation options, a dietary aide is required to maintain accurate records.
 These documents normally contain details on the types of food served, preparation methods and portion sizes.
 Classification of the diet plan is included in the records and regularly includes categories such as soft, bland, solid and clear or full liquid.
 Other types of common diets prescribed by doctors and medical professionals include cardiac, diabetic and low sodium.

-A fondness for helping people regain or retain their health is an important trait for a dietary aide.
+A fondness for helping people regain or retain their health is an important trait for these aides.
 Good organizational skills are helpful in planning and implementing diet plans.
 Attention to detail is crucial to properly follow recipes and adhere to health and safety guidelines when handling food and cleaning equipment and food preparation areas.

-Becoming a dietary aide requires completing courses in physiology, food preparation, biology, chemistry and nutrition.
+Becoming an aide requires completing courses in physiology, food preparation, biology, chemistry and nutrition.
 Many technical institutes, colleges and universities offer associate degree programs or certifications to become a dietary aide.
 To advance to a position as a registered dietitian, a bachelor’s degree is required.